developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration uses values which combine a *Language* and optionally a *Region* into a single identifier.

-- When only a *Language* is to be specified, the identifier is the name of the *Language* (i.e. CHINA).
+*  When only a *Language* is to be specified, the identifier is the name of the *Language* (i.e. CHINA).

-- When both a *Language* and a *Region* are to be specified, the identifier is the name of the *Region* followed by the name of the *Language*, separated by an underscore (i.e. CANADA_FRENCH).
+*  When both a *Language* and a *Region* are to be specified, the identifier is the name of the *Region* followed by the name of the *Language*, separated by an underscore (i.e. CANADA_FRENCH).

 ### Network Notification Pop-up
 Used to configure whether the Network Notification Pop-up is presented to inform the Device User that their network might be monitored.

--***Disable***- the Network Notification pop-up is NOT presented and the Device User is NOT notified that the network might be monitored, even if circumstances warrant such notification.
+* ***Disable***- the Network Notification pop-up is NOT presented and the Device User is NOT notified that the network might be monitored, even if circumstances warrant such notification.

--***Enable***- the Network Notification pop-up might be presented and the Device User notified that the network might be monitored if circumstances warrant such notification.
+* ***Enable***- the Network Notification pop-up might be presented and the Device User notified that the network might be monitored if circumstances warrant such notification.

 ### Pull Down Notification Bar
 Used to configure whether the Device User is allowed to Pull Down the Notification Bar to interact with notifications in the Notifications Panel.

--***Disable***- the Device User is NOT allowed to Pull Down the Notification Bar and is prevented from interacting with notifications in the Notifications Panel.
+* ***Disable***- the Device User is NOT allowed to Pull Down the Notification Bar and is prevented from interacting with notifications in the Notifications Panel.

--***Enable***- the Device User is allowed to Pull Down the Notification Bar and interact with notifications in the Notifications Panel.
+* ***Enable***- the Device User is allowed to Pull Down the Notification Bar and interact with notifications in the Notifications Panel.

 ### Show Airplane Mode in Power-Off Menu
 Used to configure whether the Device User is presented with the option to control the state of Airplane Mode from the Menu presented when the power key is held down on a Zebra Android device.

-### Show Pairing Popup
+### Show Pairing Pop-up
-Used to configure whether a New Pairing Popup is presented when an unpaired peripheral device attempts to establish a new Bluetooth pairing with a Zebra Android device.
+Used to configure whether a New Pairing Pop-up is presented when an unpaired peripheral device attempts to establish a new Bluetooth pairing with a Zebra Android device.

-- This option has no effect on existing pairings.
+*  This option has no effect on existing pairings.
-- This option does not prevent new pairings that are initiated from the device to the peripheral.
+*  This option does not prevent new pairings that are initiated from the device to the peripheral.
-- This option does not prevent new pairings from being established based on configured Silent Pairing rules.
+*  This option does not prevent new pairings from being established based on configured Silent Pairing rules.

 ### Show Virtual Keyboard when Physical Keyboard is Active
 Used to configure whether the Virtual Keyboard is shown when the Physical Keyboard is Active.

--***Disable***- the Virtual Keyboard is NOT shown if the device has an active physical keyboard.
+* ***Disable***- the Virtual Keyboard is NOT shown if the device has an active physical keyboard.
 This avoids the appearance of an on-screen keyboard when the Device User is using a physical keyboard to enter data.

--***Enable***- the Virtual Keyboard is shown when data entry is in progress regardless of whether the device has an active physical keyboard.
+* ***Enable***- the Virtual Keyboard is shown when data entry is in progress regardless of whether the device has an active physical keyboard.

 ### Touch Mode
 Used to configure the operational mode of the Touch Panel in selected Zebra Android devices:

--***Stylus or Finger***- the Touch Panel is configured to optimize for use with a Stylus or a bare finger.
+* ***Stylus or Finger***- the Touch Panel is configured to optimize for use with a Stylus or a bare finger.

--***Glove or Finger***- the Touch Panel is configured to optimize for use with a gloved finger or a bare finger.
+* ***Glove or Finger***- the Touch Panel is configured to optimize for use with a gloved finger or a bare finger.

--***Finger Only***- the Touch Panel is configured to optimize for use with a bare finger.
+* ***Finger Only***- the Touch Panel is configured to optimize for use with a bare finger.

--***Stylus or Glove or finger***- the Touch Panel is configured to optimize for use with a stylus, gloved finger or bare finger.
+* ***Stylus or Glove or finger***- the Touch Panel is configured to optimize for use with a stylus, gloved finger or bare finger.

 Not all Zebra Android devices support the ability to configure the Touch Panel mode and those that do might not support every mode.

-- Attempts to configure a Touch Panel mode on a device that does not support that mode results in an error.
+Attempts to configure a Touch Panel mode on a device that does not support that mode results in an error.

 ### Use Of Clipboard
 Used to configure whether the Device User is allowed to utilize the clipboard on a Zebra Android device to cut, copy, and paste text between applications.